Unbounded dynamics for three dimensional vector fields: The applications:

 We will not test out these ideas on the Michelson system, as the study of which homoclinic nooses and heteroclinic knots force complex dynamics to appear is well beyond the scope of this paper.
-Alternatively, combining the results of $[6]$ with Th.\ref{infinitytheorem} we will be content with proving the existence of infinitely many $c\in\mathbf{R}$ for which the Michelson system generates either a heteroclinic knot or a homoclinic noose.
-In more detail, we prove: \begin{theorem} There exist countably many $c>0$ at which the Michelson system generates either a homoclinic noose or a heteroclinic knot. \end{theorem} \begin{proof} To begin, we denote by $W_\pm$ the respective one-dimensional invariant manifolds of the saddle-foci $p_+$ and $p_-$.
-In addition, let us further recall the results of $[6]$, where the following was proven: \begin{theorem} There exist two sequences $\{c_n\}_n$ and $\{d_n\}_n$ of positive real numbers s.t. the following holds: \begin{enumerate} \item At every $c_n$ the Michelson system generates a bounded heteroclinic trajectory connecting $p_+$ and $p_-$. \item At every $d_n$ the Michelson system generates two homoclinic trajectories - one at $p_+$ and another at $p_-$. \end{enumerate} \end{theorem} For a proof, see Th.1.3 and Th.1.6 in $[6]$.
-By this Theorem it follows that to prove Th.\ref{noose} it would suffice to show that for all $c>0$ the Michelson system generates two unbounded components - one in $W_+$ and $W_-$ each - which we do by applying Th.\ref{infinitytheorem}.
-To this end, we begin by proving the Michelson system satisfies all the assumptions of Th.\ref{infinitytheorem} (see the illustration in Fig.\ref{michelsonconf}).
-At this point we state that by Remark \ref{nocon} we already know that if the Michelson system satisfies the assumptions of Th.\ref{infinitytheorem}, both $p_+$ and $p_-$ generate an unbounded invariant manifold.\\
+Alternatively, combining the results of \cite{DW} with Theorem \ref{infinitytheorem} we will be content with proving the existence of infinitely many $c\in\mathbb{R}$ for which the Michelson system generates either a heteroclinic knot or a homoclinic noose.
+In more detail, we prove: \begin{theorem} There exist countably many $c>0$ at which the Michelson system generates either a homoclinic noose or a heteroclinic knot. \end{theorem} \begin{proof} To begin, we denote by $W_\pm$ the respective one-dimensional invariant manifolds of the saddle foci $p_+$ and $p_-$.
+In addition, let us further recall the results of \cite{DW}, where the following was proven: \begin{theorem} There exist two sequences $\{c_n\}_n$ and $\{d_n\}_n$ of positive real numbers such that the following holds: \begin{enumerate} \item At every $c_n$ the Michelson system generates a bounded heteroclinic trajectory connecting $p_+$ and $p_-$. \item At every $d_n$ the Michelson system generates two homoclinic trajectories - one at $p_+$ and another at $p_-$. \end{enumerate} \end{theorem} For a proof, see Theorem 1.3 and Theorem 1.6 in \cite{DW}.
+By this Theorem it follows that to prove Theorem \ref{noose} it would suffice to show that for all $c>0$ the Michelson system generates two unbounded components - one in $W_+$ and $W_-$ each - which we do by applying Theorem \ref{infinitytheorem}.
+To this end, we begin by proving the Michelson system satisfies all the assumptions of Theorem \ref{infinitytheorem} (see Fig.\ref{michelsonconf}).
+At this point we state that by Remark \ref{nocon} we already know that if the Michelson system satisfies the assumptions of Theorem \ref{infinitytheorem}, both $p_+$ and $p_-$ generate an unbounded invariant manifold.\\